A Complete Guide to Acrylic NailsSeptember 13, 2021

 This is not a cheap beauty indulgence.
 Much like lash extensions, acrylics can be a costly service to maintain.
 Prepare to spend about $50 a month to keep up your set.

-Acrylic Nails Can Take Some Time to Get Used To
+Acrylic Nails Require Time to Get Used to

 If this is your first time getting acrylics, it’s best to start at a shorter length and gradually work your way up to talon-length nails.
 This ensures you have time to get used to doing everyday things with them — trust us, pretty much everything feels weird in the beginning.
 Even though they feel hard, acrylics are delicate and it can take a few fills to get the hang of things like opening soda cans, typing, working out and even showering.
 Oh, and don’t be surprised if you experience some nail soreness in the beginning!

 So you’ve done your research and have chosen a salon.
 Once you get there, pay close attention to the salon itself.
 Make sure the nail salon is clean and the nail tech is using sanitized supplies on your hands.
 Bacteria can spread from unsanitary tools, and fire nails aren’t worth a nail infection or worse.